Skip to content

 MCP Tools Reference

-debug_hub.list_traces List recent execution traces with filters
+list_traces List recent execution traces

-debug_hub.timeline Return a compact chronological evidence stream
+timeline Get a chronological evidence stream

 1. Call search_logs with { level: "error", since: <5 minutes ago> }